 Experts agree a healthy eating plan can lower LDL cholesterol, with data suggesting effects of up to 37%.
 Yet, the most fascinating conclusion by scientists is how the impact on your cardiovascular risk of a healthy lifestyle (eating whole foods, and exercising) is significantly greater than just a lowering in LDL cholesterol.
 Are you ready to feel great?
 It’s time to make a change – a healthy change.

 The Pritikin Eating Plan is designed to help you learn which foods can help you reach your health goals, and how to prepare them.
 Unlike common diet plans, the Pritikin Eating Plan takes on all sorts of shapes and sizes depending on your needs.
-According to Registered Dietitian, and Director of Nutrition at the Pritikin Center, “there are lots of ways to make Pritikin work – it’s not just my way or the highway …we know you’re an individual.”
+According to Registered Dietitians at the Pritikin Center, “there are lots of ways to make Pritikin work – it’s not just my way or the highway… we know you’re an individual.”
 There are two full-time nutritionists on staff at the Pritikin Center that help you master the art of eating healthy during your stay.
 You’ll leave feeling empowered with the know-how to transform your lifestyle into one filled with delicious, filling, healthy foods.
 After you return home, you can stay in touch with Pritikin Nutritionists, using the Stay on Track with Pritikin at Home program.

-Phenomenal health results are possible within weeks – be our guest at the luxurious Pritikin Longevity Center and Spa, in Miami, Florida, and immerse yourself among compassionate wellness experts, including board-certified physicians, registered dieticians, award-winning chefs, and certified fitness experts.
+Phenomenal health results are possible within weeks – be our guest at the luxurious Pritikin Longevity Center, in Miami, Florida, and immerse yourself among compassionate wellness experts, including board-certified physicians, registered dieticians, award-winning chefs, and certified fitness experts.
 Come discover how good healthy feels and how to get rid of cholesterol medication safely.

 - Dietary fiber, atherosclerosis, and cardiovascular disease.
 Nutrients 2019 May 23; 11(5):1155.